mharunturkmenoglu/detectron2_catsvsdogs/README.md

 # Detectron2 Cats Vs Dogs :cat: :dog:
-Train a detectron model on a new dataset (Coco formated).
+Train a detectron model on a custom dataset (Coco formated).

 ## Introduction
 * We use catvsdogs dataset which only has two classes: cats and dogs.
 We'll train a segmentation model from an existing model pre-trained on COCO dataset, available in detectron2's model zoo.